-Chris Froome took a lot of heat for staring at his computer during critical Tour de France stages as he monitored his effort.
+Chris Froome gets a lot of flack for staring at his computer during critical Tour de France stages as he monitors his effort.
 But you know what?
-He rode within his capabilities — and he won the Tour three times.
+He rode within his capabilities — and he's won the Tour four times.

 How do you know if you’re getting fitter and faster?
 Because you beat your training buddy up a hill?
 Or because you bettered your time at your local time trial?
 These are useful, but not exactly scientific.
 Your buddy could have been hungover and the TT might have had a screaming tail wind.
 Measuring your FTP is analogous to standing on a bathroom scale — that number ain’t gonna lie.

-Moninger recommends testing your FTP every 4 to 6 weeks during the season.
+Moninger recommends testing your FTP every four to six weeks during the season.